 Clinical studies on CBD helping with IBS symptoms

-CBD has been studied in clinical trials as an anti-inflammatory.
-Read more about this clinical trial published in Dec 2019.
+CBD has been studied in clinical trials as an anti-inflammatory in a clinical trial published in Dec 2019.
 This could be why so many people are seeing positive results when treating arthritis and pain with CBD.
 It is believed that IBS sufferers can benefit from CBD’s anti-inflammatory properties thus lessening the spasms and reaction of the large intestine.
 CBD works to inhibit the production of pro-inflammatory cytokines.
 This means it works to stop the inflammation before it even begins.

 Studies have shown that around 60% of people suffering from IBS also suffer from some form of anxiety or depression.
 Many report bouts of sleeplessness and report being under high amounts of stress.
 CBD oil can really assist as it has been shown to help those suffering from anxiety and depression.
 This in turn can lead to a better nights’ sleep.